• Skip to primary navigation

 Lamb with mint hummus

 I had a hunch that the best thing to do with a bit of lamb was to introduce it to a lovely dish of mint hummus.
-And do you know what?.
+And do you know what?
 I was so right.
 What a partnership that is.
 There is one thing on this dish besides the hummus that makes it irresistible, I mean just so hard to stop eating that you will have to invite some people over to help you.
 It’s not the crunchy carrots and the chickpeas nor is the creamy lemony hummus dressing that those carrots are languishing in.
 Although these alone could do the trick.

 I’ll tell you what it is ….it’s the crunchy seedy mixture I made to sprinkle on that salad.
-THIS and this alone is worth running to the shops and getting enough ingredients to make a huge bucket.
+And this alone is worth running to the shops and getting enough ingredients to make a huge bucket.
 It’s like the best salad you had in that cute little restaurant you visited…… only better.

 Lamb with Mint hummus